-El Celler de Can Roca is a world famous restaurant run by 3 brothers; Joan, Josep and Jordi Roca.
+El Celler de Can Roca is a world-famous restaurant run by 3 brothers: Joan, Josep and Jordi Roca.
 The restaurant was opened in 1986 and its impact and success have been increasing since then.
-Today, it has 3 Michelin stars and it ranked twice as the number 1 restaurant in the world.
+Today, it has three Michelin stars and it’s ranked twice as the number one restaurant in the world.
 The success of the restaurant comes from the motivation of improving and always renovating, the endless passion of Roca brothers, and their strong relationship with their team and their community, which impact immensely beyond borders.

-I will tell you from the beginning: This dinner was not only food; but also memories, stories, emotions and lives.
+It’s clear from the beginning: This dinner will not only feed us food; but also memories, stories, emotions and lives.

 The Dinner Starts…

-Coming back from the seaside, forth amuse-bouche took us to olive harvest.
+Coming back from the seaside, the fourth amuse-bouche took us to an olive harvest.
 A real bonsai olive tree came to our table, and it was carrying some black and green olives.
-The black one was a tempura of black olive, and the green one was olive ice-cream with anchovy.
-I ate first the black olive, which was very crisp and the the green olive which cleansed the mouth with its freshness.
+The black one was a tempura of black olive.
+It was very crisp.
+The green one was olive ice-cream with anchovy that cleansed our mouths with its freshness.

-The amuse-bouches came to an end with the steamed brioche filled with Saint George mushrooms and on top with a layer of truffle.
+The final amuse-bouche was a steamed brioche filled with Saint George mushrooms served with a layer of truffle on top.
 They were served on a white ceramic cup with soil in it.
-The mushrooms were placed in a way that it felt like collecting mushrooms from forest floor.
+The mushrooms were placed in a way that it felt like collecting mushrooms from the forest floor.
 It was genius and tasty at the same time.

 Vegetables and Seafood Courses

-We had 9 courses with different vegetables, fish and seafood.
-They were all very delicious, unique and beautifully presented, they were all reinforcing the intense flavors of the main ingredients, such as tomatoes, white asparagus, hake, mackerel and langoustine.
+We had nine courses of vegetables, fish and seafood, all very delicious, unique and beautifully presented, reinforcing the intense flavors of the main ingredients, such as tomatoes, white asparagus, hake, mackerel and langoustine.

-I loved all the fish courses, but there was one dish that impacted me a lot, which made me feel like on a cruise in Costa Brava.
-This was the “Red Prawn from Palamos”.
-(Palamos is a town in Costa Brava, which has recognition with this prawn being intensely red and tasty.)
-Almost all parts of this prawn was utilized in a different way to make the best of this ingredient.
+Among these nine amazing plates, there was one dish that impacted me a lot, making me feel like I was on a cruise in Costa Brava: “Red Prawn from Palamos”.
+Palamos is a town in Costa Brava, which has recognition with this prawn being brightly red with intense flavours.
+Almost all parts of the prawn were utilized in a different way to make the best of this ingredient.
 Red prawn was marinated with rice vinegar shortly, to keep its natural intense flavor.
 Prawn legs were dehydrated and then fried, which made them very crispy.
-They were served on a very rich sauce made from head of the prawn.
-I had never eaten a plate so good – with such a concentrated flavor of prawn.
+They were served on a very rich sauce made from the head of the prawn.
+The result was a plate with concentrated flavours, and more importantly respecting the ingredient.

-Following our seaside experience, we came back to the earth, and had 3 courses of meat including Iberian suckling pig, smoked duck and pigeon.
-To me, the star of the meat courses was the “Pigeon trilogy”, which had different parts of the pigeon cooked in a way that it could show different textures and seasoned with cacao and orange creating a very nice perfume.
+Following all the experience on the seaside, we came back to the earth, and had three courses of meat including Iberian suckling pig, smoked duck and pigeon.
+The plate that stood out for me was the “Pigeon trilogy”.
+The pigeon was cooked in a way that it could show different textures and seasoned with cacao and orange creating a very nice perfume.

-While we were on our meat courses, Josep Roca came to greet the customers in each table.
+While we were on our meat courses, Josep Roca came to greet the customers at each table.
 It was a great pleasure to meet him, he was very welcoming, friendly and modest, along with all this success.
 He kindly accepted to have a photo with me.
 We had a lovely conversation about our origins and wines.
 After our chat, he kindly sent two special wines to our table, one from Turkey and one from Chile, representing our origins.
 It was a very thoughtful gesture that made us feel special.
 I will probably not remember what he told us that day, but I will never forget how he made us feel.

-After tasting the flowers of Girona, we had a rich chocolate dessert, made with all three types of chocolate and its intense flavors, I wasn’t expecting any more surprises.
-But there was a final surprise: A dessert cart came in front of our table, with a wide selection of chocolate, candy and fruits!
-We could choose any of these sweets, and we were served on glass dishes.
-These glass dishes were recycled from the empty wine glass bottles that were consumed in the restaurant, as a result of the zero-waste initiative of the restaurant, as “the opportunity to give back all that nature gives to us”, as Jordi Roca stated.
+After tasting the flowers of Girona, we had a rich chocolate dessert, made with all three types of chocolate and its intense flavors.
+Following, there was a final surprise: A dessert cart came in front of our table, with a wide selection of chocolate, candy and fruits!
+We could choose any of these sweets, and they served them on glass dishes.
+These glass dishes were recycled from the empty wine glass bottles that were consumed in the restaurant.
+This is a result of the zero-waste initiative of the restaurant, as “the opportunity to give back all that nature gives to us”, as Jordi Roca stated.
 Finally, we received a box where we could put the chocolates inside to take them with us.
 This was a great detail, since it gave us a chance to extend this sweet experience to another day.
-(I’ve even carried my box to Canada to share with a friend!)

-We had wine pairings for each course, which were selected specially to accompany these amazing plates and to carry them even further.
-We had a chance to drink many interesting wines from Catalonia, from other regions of Spain, including Jerez, Galicia and Rioja, from Germany, France, Italy, and as I mentioned, from Turkey and Chile.
+Wine pairings for each course were selected specifically to accompany these amazing plates and to carry them even further.
+We had a chance to drink interesting wines from Catalonia, from other regions of Spain, including Jerez, Galicia and Rioja, from Germany, France, Italy, and as I mentioned, from Turkey and Chile.

-One of the wines that I enjoyed a lot was an orange wine “La Perdida, O Pando 2016” which was made from 100 % Godello grapes grown organically and biodynamically in Galicia.
-The grower and winemaker, Nacho Gonzalez, hand harvested and foot crushed the grapes, fermented in tinajas (amphorae) and aged the wine in oak barrels without any sulfur addition and obtained a unique wine.
-The result was a very interesting orange wine with intense and complex aromas and flavors.
+One of the wines that I enjoyed a lot was an orange wine “La Perdida, O Pando 2016”, made from 100 % Godello grapes grown organically and biodynamically in Galicia.
+The grower and winemaker, Nacho Gonzalez, hand harvested, and foot crushed the grapes, fermented in tinajas (amphorae) and aged the wine in oak barrels without any sulfur addition and obtained a unique wine.
+It was a very interesting orange wine with intense and complex aromas and flavors.
 Another very interesting wine was “Cosmic Vinyaters, Confianca Grenache Gris 2016”.
 A red wine made from biodynamically grown grapes in Agullana (Alt Emporda) in Girona, with a fermentation partially in amphorea with native yeasts.
 The result was a wine with light pink color and elegantly aromatic nose with raspberry, herbs and some toasty aromas.

 Special gesture of Josep Roca, serving us wines from our home countries, was an unforgettable memory that I am thankful for.
-Moreover, a special attention for their respect to the nature, by utilizing as many parts of an ingredient, which increase the flavor and also their value, and by recycling their waste as many ways possible deserve a huge applause.
-Finally, there was an incredible team work behind these successfully presented dishes and smooth service.
-It was not difficult to see that all the team members made their job with passion and they were very knowledgeable about everything they presented.
+Moreover, a special attention for their respect to nature, by utilizing as many parts of an ingredient, which increase the flavor and also their value, and by recycling their waste as many ways possible deserve a huge applause.
+Finally, there was incredible teamwork behind these successfully presented dishes and smooth service.
+It was clear that all the team members made their job with passion and they were very knowledgeable about everything they presented.

-Roca brothers have no limits on creating new things, increasing the value of their region and impacting positively people’s lives.
-I consider myself a lucky person to have experienced an evening in this special place, and had a piece of understanding of the great job that they are doing.
+Roca brothers have no limits on creating new things, increasing the value of their region and impacting positively on people’s lives.
+I consider myself a lucky person to have experienced an evening in this special place and had a piece of understanding of the great job that they are doing.

-All images © 2019 by Neslihan IVIT.
+All images © 2019 by Wines of Nesli.
 All rights reserved.